 The Michigan Institute for Data Science (MIDAS) was created in July 2015 as part of the University of Michigan Data Science Initiative.

 MIDAS will be comprised of an interdisciplinary core faculty of 40 data scientists (from statistics, biostatistics and mathematics, computer science and engineering, information science, and a range of data science intensive application experts).
-MIDAS will also include a Data Science Challenge Initiatives Program (Learning Analytics, Transportation, Social Sciences, Personalized Medicine & Health); a Data Science Education and Training Program; as well as an Industry Engagement Program.
+MIDAS also includes a Data Science Challenge Initiatives Program (Learning Analytics, Transportation, Social Sciences, Personalized Medicine & Health); a Data Science Education and Training Program; as well as an Industry Engagement Program.

 MIDAS is part of the Advanced Research Computing (ARC) Office in the University of Michigan Office of Research (UMOR).
 Support for MIDAS and the broader Data Science Initiative is provided through the Office of the Provost, Office of Research, College of Engineering, Medical School, College of Literature, Sciences & the Arts, School of Information, School of Public Health, University Libraries, and Industry.

 - Professors HV Jagadish and Vijay Nair hold organizational meetings on data science with university faculty